b3nn3tt/vulnsight/README.md

 ## 1. Overview

-VulnSight is a Python CLI tool for working with the Nessus Professional API.
-It supports triage, comparison, and reporting from the terminal without requiring direct work against raw API responses.
+VulnSight is a Python CLI for working directly with the Nessus Professional API.
+It is built for testers and analysts who need to triage findings, validate outcomes, compare scan runs, and produce usable outputs without working through raw API responses by hand.

-It is designed for internal, practitioner-focused use, with an emphasis on simplicity, speed, and predictable output.
+The tool is designed for internal, practitioner-led use.
+It is not trying to replace a full vulnerability management platform.
+The focus is a CLI-first workflow that is fast, explicit, and easy to use during assessment, review, and reporting.

+## Typical Workflow

+1. Select a scan
+2. Explore findings
+3. Validate findings (confirm / false positive)
+4. Compare with previous scans (diff)
+5. Export results (CSV or report)

 ## 2. Key Features

 - Scan selection and context management.
-- Findings exploration and filtering.
+- Findings exploration with severity, host, and validation-based filtering.
-- Detailed finding inspection.
+- Detailed finding inspection with evidence, metadata, and recommendation output.
-- Diffing between scan runs.
+- Diffing between scan runs, including new, resolved, and drift-aware changed findings.
 - Remediation-focused output with `--remediation`.
-- CSV export for data analysis.
+- CSV export for structured analysis and spreadsheet use.
 - Validation overlay with `Confirmed`, `False Positive`, and `Unreviewed`.
 - Markdown to DOCX/PDF reporting via Pandoc.